kashine6/TZB-Board-For-ERCF/README.md

 Connect the CAN signal cable and 24V power supply.

+> [!NOTE]

-**Note 1: Remember to remove the 5V USB jumper.**
+> 1: Remember to remove the 5V USB jumper.

-**Note 2: If you have multiple CAN devices, you only need to short the 120-ohm resistor on one device.**
+> 2: If you have multiple CAN devices, you only need to short the 120-ohm resistor on one device.

-**Note 3: Pay close attention to the wiring order of 24V, GND, CAN-H, and CAN-L. Double-check carefully.
-Incorrect wiring may cause the mainboard to burn out, and you will be responsible for the consequences.**
+> 3: Pay close attention to the wiring order of 24V, GND, CAN-H, and CAN-L. Double-check carefully.
+Incorrect wiring may cause the mainboard to burn out, and you will be responsible for the consequences.

 ![img](Assets/17.png)